A friend asked me for business growth tips. Because I can’t meet everybody…more’s the pity! Here are my top four tips, in no particular order.

 Business Growth Tip 4: Budget carefully for growth

 It is common to experience increased expenses associated with business growth.
 Increases in the cost of the services of accountants, attorneys, and other advisors are inevitable.
 They will spend more time fulfilling your needs because you increased the business footprint.
 Training and licenses to do business in new jurisdictions and a host of other things add to costs.
 Identify and plan for these contingencies.

 There you have it.
 I have lived through the efforts of several clients and vendors who have scaled their businesses.
 Some people did this very well.
 Others did not.
 Most people cheer the success of others.
 But they won’t pay for a perceived decrease in value for the same or an increased price.

-For a private consultation, schedule a call with Mary at Ask Mary.
+For a private consultation, schedule a call with us.